GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 ### Are there plans to expand this feature?

-There are plans to change the default lazy-loading behavior of the browser to automatically lazy-load any images and iframes that are well suited to being deferred if [Lite mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html) is enabled on Chrome for Android.
+There are plans to change the default lazy-loading behavior of the browser to automatically lazy-load any images or iframes that are well suited to being deferred if [Lite mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html) is enabled on Chrome for Android.